egecansev/ProjectEuler/README.md

 # ProjectEuler
-Solutions of challenging mathematical and computer programming problems
+Solutions of challenging mathematical and computer programming problems.
+Most solutions on Python while some on C++ solutions for better performance.